devtut/generate/docs/python/python-virtual-environment-virtualenv.md

 ---
-metaTitle: "Python Virtual Environment - virtualenv"
+metaTitle: "Python - Python Virtual Environment - virtualenv"
 description: "Installation, Usage, Install a package in your Virtualenv, Other useful virtualenv commands"
 ---